-All SAF issued Security Identification Badges shall be worn on the outer-most garment above the waist and below the neck while in the SIDA or Sterile Area.
+All SAF ID media shall be worn on the outer-most garment above the waist and below the neck while in the SIDA or Sterile Area.

-Each person issued an SAF Security Identification Badge granting restricted area access is responsible for challenging any individual who is not properly displaying an SAF issued Security Identification Badge appropriate for the area.
+Each person issued an SAF ID mediagranting restricted area access is responsible for challenging any individual who is not properly displaying an SAF issued Security Identification Badge appropriate for the area.